External diffusion limited aggregation on a spanning-tree-weighted random planar map: Introduction

 \subsection{Outline}

-In Section~\ref{mapintro}, we introduce the infinite spanning-tree-weighted random planar map (UITWM) and review its encoding via the Mullin bijection.
-We then prove the relationship between DLA and LERW on the UITWM which makes DLA easier to study in this environment, following the discussion just after Theorem~\ref{main3}.
+In Section~\ref{mapintro}, we review the two important combinatorial properties of the UITM that we use in this paper: its encoding in terms of a pair of independent discrete random trees via the Mullin bijection that we described in Section~\ref{sec-intro-tool2}; and the relationship between DLA and LERW on the UITM that we described in Section~\ref{sec-intro-tool1}.

-In Section~\ref{sec-proof-conditional} we prove our main results conditional on a relationship between two exponents associated with distances in the UITWM (Theorem~\ref{thm-chi}).
-The first of these exponents is the ball volume exponent $d$ from~\eqref{d}.
-The other exponent, which we call $\chi$, describes the ``internal" graph distance diameter of certain submaps of the UITWM (i.e., the graph distance along paths required to stay in the submap) and is shown to exist in~\cite{ghs-dist-exponent,ghs-map-dist}.
-Theorem~\ref{thm-chi} asserts that $\chi = 1/d$, and is used to relate distances in the UITWM to distances in tree-weighted maps with boundary (such as the map obtained by cutting along the edges of a LERW or DLA cluster as in Figure~\ref{fig-cutting}).
+In Section~\ref{sec-proof-conditional} we apply these two combinatorial properties of the UITM to prove Theorems~\ref{main3},~\ref{thm-lerw} and~\ref{thm-finite-map} conditional on a relationship between two exponents associated with distances in the UITM, which we state as Theorem~\ref{thm-chi}.
+The first of these exponents is the ball volume exponent $d$ (Definition~\ref{def-d}).
+The other exponent, which we call $\chi$, describes the ``internal" graph-distance diameter of certain submaps of the UITM (i.e., the graph distance along paths required to stay in the submap) and is shown to exist in~\cite{ghs-dist-exponent,ghs-map-dist}.
+Theorem~\ref{thm-chi} asserts that $\chi = 1/d$, and we use it to relate distances in the UITM to distances in tree-weighted maps with boundary---in particular, we apply it to the map obtained by cutting along the edges of a LERW or DLA cluster as in Figure~\ref{fig-cutting}).

 The proof of Theorem~\ref{thm-chi} occupies most of the paper.
-To prove that $\chi = 1/d$, we will need several estimates for graph distances in spanning-tree weighted planar maps with boundary which will be proven using mated-CRT maps and Liouville quantum gravity, as discussed above.
+To prove that $\chi = 1/d$, we will need several estimates for graph distances in spanning-tree weighted planar maps with boundary which we prove using the coupling with mated-CRT maps and Liouville quantum gravity that we described in Section~\ref{sec-intro-tool2} above.
 In Section~\ref{LQGreview}, we review the tools from the theory of SLE and LQG that we need in the proof.
 We then prove Theorem~\ref{thm-chi} in Sections~\ref{outline}-~\ref{proofpart2} by establishing various estimates for the mated-CRT map, then transferring to spanning-tree weighted maps via the strong coupling results of~\cite{ghs-map-dist}.
 See the beginnings of the individual subsections for more detail on the arguments involved.

-Finally, in Section~\ref{sec-open-problems} we discuss some interesting open problems.
+Finally, in Section~\ref{sec-open-problems} we discuss some open problems.